Thermoset Injection Molding: Process, Materials and Applications

-Thermoset injection molding serves as a manufacturing method for producing durable plastic components.
+Thermoset injection molding is the process of choice when a part must maintain structural integrity under continuous heat, electrical load, or chemical exposure — conditions where thermoplastics deform or degrade over time.
 It differs from other molding techniques because the material undergoes a permanent chemical change during production.

 What is Thermoset Injection Molding?